Rumpunzel/rpg-thingy/rules/talents/maneuver.md

 ### Superior Strategist

-When positioning for conflicts with Maneuver, double your successes.
+When positioning for conflicts with Maneuver, double your effort.

 ### One Step Ahead

-Your Maneuver Preparations only degrade when you do not succeed on the test.
+Your Maneuver assets only degrade when you do not succeed on the test.